 Pilot indirect discharges

-What do we mean by an indirect discharge?
+What do we mean by indirect discharge?

-Why are you doing the pilot?
+Why are you conducting the pilot?

 When did the pilot start?